-Always set the parking brake fully and make sure that the ∕!∖ gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission).
+Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission).

 If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
-See your dealer or a qualified service technician.
+See your authorized dealer as soon as possible.